Wit and Wisdom

-Module 2: Extreme Settings ( This is our current Module!)
+Module 2: Extreme Settings

 In this second module, Extreme Settings, we will examine how people react to extreme environments.
 Students will analyze what makes landscapes like mountains challenging.
 We will ask the question: How do humans survive against the odds?